sao-jun/saas-product-analytics-pipeline/README.md

 | churn_date          | Date the subscription ended (if churned)                  |

 **Data Source**
-The dataset is sourced from [Kaggle](https://www.kaggle.com/datasets/philbertchan/saas-product-dashboard-mau-feature-usage-mrr?select=subscriptions.csv), containing real SaaS user events and subscription data.
+This dataset is released under the [MIT License](https://www.kaggle.com/datasets/philbertchan/saas-product-dashboard-mau-feature-usage-mrr?select=subscriptions.csv) and used here for educational and portfolio purposes.
 It has been adapted for this project to demonstrate churn analysis, revenue metrics, and feature adoption insights.

 ## ETL Pipeline Architecture
 The pipeline follows a Bronze → Silver → Gold design pattern: